-Some mechanisms that are being implemented are:
+Some mechanisms that have been implemented are:

 - Providing short-term/emergency spectrum licences to MNOs to access any portions of unallocated spectrum, renewable depending on national requirements

 - Expediting the issue of short-term/trial licences to MNOs where new technologies may enable operators to assist on delivering or augmenting connectivity and deploying services on an ad-hoc basis

 - Facilitating and expediting access to backhaul spectrum

 - Extending deadlines for any ongoing transitions or renewals for licensees providing high-speed broadband and other critical services